 - 1. Has a bridge number - 2.
-Carries a (1) utility, (2) railroad, or (3) vehicle, pedestrian, or other traffic over, under, or around obstructions or waterways building-construction contract: Contract that has Building Construction on the cover of the Notice to Bidders and Special Provisions.
+Carries a (1) utility, (2) railroad, or (3) vehicle, pedestrian, or other traffic over, under, or around obstructions or waterways building-construction contract: Contract that has Building Construction on the cover of the Specifications.